chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 ## Handling Consistency Failures

-If a consistency check fails, either because the request to the mirror failed or because the mirrored resource did not match, the client MUST NOT use the original resource.
-The client behavior for what to do instead can vary depending on the protocol, availability of alternative services, and client policy.
+If a consistency check fails because the mirrored resource did not match, the client MUST NOT use the original resource.
+For cases where the check failed because the client was unable to communicate with the mirror, client policy dictates whether or not to assume the resource is consistent.
+Client behavior for what to do in the case of inconsistency can vary depending on the protocol, availability of alternative services, and client policy.

 If the client has multiple options for equivalent services, it can choose to fall back from a service that failed a consistency check to one that passed all consistency checks.